carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 - Use model.predict to make a prediction with your model
 - Model accuracy must be measured on a test dataset with images your model has not seen before
 - There are many hyperparameters to choose from to improve model performance
+- Fitting separate models with different hyperparameters and comparing their performance is a common and good practice in deep learning

 ::::::::::::::::::::::::::::::::::::::::::::::::

 <!-- Collect your link references at the bottom of your document -->
 [RMSprop in Keras]: https://keras.io/api/optimizers/rmsprop/
 [RMSProp, Cornell University]: https://optimization.cbe.cornell.edu/index.php?title=RMSProp